-I first saw a photograph of Wat Samphran Dragon Temple about six months previous to writing this post and instantly wanted to see it for myself.
-The temple sits roughly 40 kilometers west of Bangkok in Nakhon Pathom, far away enough to feel like you’re getting out of the city but not too far that it feels you’ve spent half your life travelling there.
+I first saw a photograph of Wat Samphran Dragon Temple about six months previous to writing this and instantly wanted to see it for myself.
+The temple sits roughly 40 kilometres west of Bangkok in Nakhon Pathom, far away enough to feel like you’re getting out of the city but not too far that it feels you’ve spent half your life travelling there.

 The Drive To Wat Samphran Dragon Temple

 I’m not a ‘car person’ but being driven in Thailand is, for me, an incredibly enjoyable experience.
-The cars and motorbikes weave in and out of each other, all looking for that extra inch of space like a horde of ants on a tree.
+The cars and motorbikes weave in and out of each other, all searching for that extra inch of space like a horde of ants scurrying on a tree.
 A country in which the traffic lights are more of a suggestion to stop than an order.

 The First Sighting Of Dragon Tower